-The symptoms of Percocet addiction include intense cravings for the drug, inability to control its use, and continued use despite adverse consequences.
+The symptoms of Percocet addiction are intense cravings for the drug, inability to control its use, and continued use despite adverse consequences.
 Other symptoms are neglecting personal and professional responsibilities, withdrawal from social activities, and experiencing withdrawal symptoms when not using the drug.

 The causes of Percocet addiction include genetic predisposition, chronic pain conditions, mental health disorders, and environmental influences.
 Factors such as stress, peer pressure, and easy access to prescription opioids also contribute to the development of addiction.